SACGF/variantgrid_docs/data/relatedness.md

 Samples are displayed on a PCA plot with individuals from the 1000 genomes project, which have labelled ancestries.

 Somalier makes an ancestry prediction by comparing a sample with clusters from data with labelled ancestries.

-The reported ancestry is the primary one and does not include admixture.
+The reported ancestry on the samples grid is the primary one and does not include admixture.
+A full breakdown of scores for all population groups can be found on the **ancestry** tab on the view sample page.

 ### Implementation details